Alexart1995/cub3D/README.md

 # cub3D
 This project is inspired by the world-famous eponymous "Wolfenstein 3D" (1992) video game, which was the first FPS ever.
 It will enable you to explore ray-casting.
-Your goal will be to make a dynamic view inside a maze, in which you'll have to find your way.
+Your goal will be to make a dynamic view inside a maze, in which you'll have to find your way

 <img src="https://github.com/Alexart1995/cub3D/blob/main/cub3D.png" width="920" height="480">